Andrew Kavovit: Early life and career

 Kavovit was born in Bronx, New York, grew up in Yorktown Heights, and graduated from Yorktown High School in 1989.

 After appearing on As the World Turns, Kavovit had a main role in the short-lived CBS prime time series version of The Magnificent Seven.

+Kavovit was also strongly considered for the role of Noah Bennett on Passions in 2002.

+Kavovit was also in talks and auditioned for the role of Rafe Hernandez on Days of Our Lives in 2008 later losing the role to Galen Gering.